Constant Nature of Grace and our Inability to Receive it

 Like Sage Vasistha says, not until you have made your own effort on your own self-realization, does grace and other such factors become useful.

 So, before we mindlessly repeat ad nauseum, the cliches that ring all around you, it is important that we pause and peek into our own self.
 Otherwise such prayers for Grace are nonsensical chorus.
 You might as well have asked the God or your Guru “Hey Dude, can you pass me that Coke?”.
-That trivial.
+Its that trivial.